dimxy/bitcoinjs-lib/README.md

 ## How to use the test app in the browser:

-To run the test app in the browser you will need a webserver to host an html page and the test app index.js.
+To run the test app in the browser you will need a webserver to host an html sample page and the test app ccfaucetpocbr.js.
-Also you will need a websocket proxy.
+Also you need a websocket proxy to convert websockets into nspv p2p protocol.

 ### Setting up a web server

-I use webpack dev server running in nodejs.<br>
+I use the webpack dev server running in nodejs.<br>
 To setup a webpack sample config make a dir like 'webpack' and create inside it two files with the following content:

 package.json: